 In 1940, the successors of this early group secured a charter of incorporation from the State of Pennsylvania, and the newly minted Adams County Historical Society began to collect historic items in the basement of the Adams County Courthouse.
 Over the next 19 years, this space was converted into a small museum, library, and archives.
 In 1961, the Society moved its headquarters to Schmucker Hall on the campus of the Lutheran Theological Seminary.
 Here, for over 50 years, ACHS maintained a research center and local history museum.

 In 2011, ACHS left Schmucker Hall and established a temporary headquarters at the Edmund J. Wolf House on the southern edge of the Seminary campus.
 Unfortunately, this move resulted in the long-term storage of large portions of the Society's collections at multiple off-site locations.
 Additionally, the Wolf House did not contain adequate room for exhibits, educational programming, and group visits.
 It also lacked vital fire safety and climate control for the Society's vast holdings.
-In 2020, ACHS launched a $10 million capital campaign that resulted in the construction of a brand new Museum and History Center just north of Gettysburg at 625 Biglerville Road on land donated by Adams County.
+In 2020, ACHS launched a $12 million capital campaign that resulted in the debt-free construction of a brand new Museum and History Center just north of Gettysburg at 625 Biglerville Road.

-In April 2023, ACHS will open to the public at its new headquarters.
-Here, we can effectively serve the community and millions of visitors with an immersive museum experience, Gettysburg Beyond the Battle, research room and archives, classroom, and spacious event venue.
-Our collection, numbering in the millions, will be safely preserved for the first time in its history.
+On April 15, 2023, ACHS officially opened to the public at its new headquarters.
+Here, we showcase for the community and millions of visitors an immersive museum experience, Gettysburg Beyond the Battle, a research room and archives, classroom, and spacious event venue.
+Our collection, numbering in the millions, is now safely preserved for the first time in its history.

 ACHS is sustained by the generosity of over 1,000 annual members from across the country.
 You can learn more about the benefits of becoming a member by clicking here.